Lead Donor of the GNO & Production donor

 Major sponsor

-In 1995, at the Old Electric Power Station of PPC in Neo Faliro, Edafos Dance Theatre created a rupture in time with the presentation of the performance-installation A Moment's Silence, conceived, directed, and choreographed by Dimitris Papaioannou, and featuring music by Giorgos Koumendakis in the first chapter and Manos Hadjidakis in the second chapter.
-With the trauma induced by the death of beloved friends from AIDS remaining unresolved and with «fear haunting the love lives of an entire generation,» Dimitris Papaioannou asked Giorgos Koumendakis to compose a «death tempest» - a requiem for those who lost their lives to AIDS.
-In that same performance, a reluctant hope for life was conveyed by Manos Hadjidakis' Songs of Sin, based on poetry by Dinos Christianopoulos.
+Requiem for the End of Love by Giorgos Koumendakis was first performed in 1995 at the old Electric Power Station of PPC in Neo Faliro as the first chapter of the performance-installation A Moment's Silence, conceived, directed, and choreographed by Dimitris Papaioannou.
+With the trauma induced by the death of beloved friends from AIDS remaining unresolved and with 'fear haunting the love lives of an entire generation', Dimitris Papaioannou asked Giorgos Koumendakis to compose a 'death tempest'-a requiem for those who lost their lives to AIDS.
+In the second chapter of that same performance, a reluctant hope for life was conveyed by Manos Hadjidakis' Songs of Sin, based on poetry by Dinos Christianopoulos.

 Twenty-four years after the dissolution of Edafos Dance Theatre, which left an indelible mark on the Greek artistic scene during its seventeen-year existence, Greek and international audiences will have the chance to rediscover a work by Dimitris Papaioannou that strikes a balance between physical theatre and visual installation, based on a musical piece that serves as an early dramatic operatic harbinger in Giorgos Koumendakis' compositional career.
-The dynamic collaboration between Papaioannou and Koumendakis during the 1990s led to the first public artistic acknowledgment of the AIDS epidemic in Greece and the rights of an entire community.